-Liberalization of the electricity and gas markets from the 1st January – problems on the horizon17.
-January 2013. / News Serbia Energy
+Liberalization of the electricity and gas markets from the 1st January – problems on the horizon, News Serbia Energy

 At the conference “Is Serbia ready for the liberalization of the electricity and gas markets from the 1st January,” organized by Balkanmagazine, the disputable issues related to the implementation of liberalization process were addressed.
 It is now up to the Government to decide whether the companies that do not have contracts will face having their electricity cut off or the “deadbeats” will continue to burden EPS.